A Partnership Between Weelunk, Archiving Wheeling, and the Ohio County Public Library Archives

 Do you recognize any of these people?
 These are all historic photos of Wheeling people, places, and things that need to be identified.
 Weelunk, Archiving Wheeling, and the Ohio County Public Library Archives have teamed up to reach out to Wheeling area residents or people that have lived in the Wheeling area at any time—we need your help identifying the individuals in these photos!

 This is an ongoing monthly project to connect today’s Wheeling community to its historical resources and stories.
-In honor of the return of spring weather, this month’s photos are all related to baseball in Wheeling.
+To continue in the holiday spirit, December’s History’s Mysteries offers more glimpses of Christmas past in Wheeling.
 The more we know about the people in these photos, the more we can uncover important and sometimes forgotten histories of Wheeling.
 To learn more about crowdsourced history and unlocking history’s mysteries, check out Archiving Wheeling’s partner article here!

 Check out the photos listed below—if you recognize someone, please submit your comment in the entry space below the specific photo!
 The more information you can give us, the more complete the historical record.
 Please help us by sharing this article far and wide on social media and directly with anyone you know from Wheeling—even if they don’t live here anymore!